-- 55. WFP is already engaged in several initiatives to enhance and operationalize its corporate DRR, emergency preparedness and response capacities.
-These include the development of new guidance materials such as a new emergency preparedness and response package, refining tools such as multi-hazard risk mapping and early warning systems, engaging in the development of innovative risk transfer tools, ensuring rigorous programme design, and expanding collaboration with partner organizations that can help maximize WFP's interventions and efforts. - 56.
-As part of efforts to consolidate experience and inform WFP's strategic thinking and emerging approach to climate change, experts, partners and stakeholders have been involved in a senior management workshop, an experts' seminar for WFP Board members in November 2009, and an experts' report on climate change and hunger. - 57.
-WFP commissioned an independent review of its activities related to climate change and food security.
+- 59. As part of efforts to consolidate experience and inform WFP's strategic thinking and emerging approach to climate change, experts, partners and stakeholders have been involved in a senior management workshop, an experts' seminar for WFP Board members in November 2009, and an experts' report on climate change and hunger.8

+- 60. WFP commissioned an independent review of its activities related to climate change and food security.
 The report states, "[M]uch of what WFP does today is [...] related to tackling climate change, especially in terms of supporting communities to adapt, increasing the resilience of their livelihoods through food security, and helping governments to develop capacities and frameworks to support adaptation and mitigation [...]
-WFP's core activities can provide a platform for resilience building as a central objective of the Organization, and there is a great opportunity to think more strategically about climate-related outcomes and co-benefits that WFP can deliver." - 58.
-Building on consultations and meetings, the report identified entry points for refining WFP's approach to the climate change challenge in line with nationally owned climate-related plans and programmes: - responding to climate-related hunger crises and disasters; - DRR and emergency preparedness; - community-based adaptation; - social protection and safety nets; - ➢ mitigation; and - ➤ advocacy and public policy.
+WFP's core activities can provide a platform for resilience building as a central objective of the Organization, and there is a great opportunity to think more strategically about climate-related outcomes and co-benefits that WFP can deliver."

+- 61. Building on consultations and meetings, the report identified entry points for refining WFP's approach to the climate change challenge in line with nationally owned climate-related plans and programmes:

+- responding to climate-related hunger crises and disasters;

+- > DRR and emergency preparedness;

+- > community-based adaptation;

+- social protection and safety nets;

+- > climate change mitigation; and

+- > advocacy and public policy.